Windshield Rust Repair — Omaha, NE

 Every rust situation is slightly different, but the steps are similar.
 During your visit, we typically:

-- Remove the old windshield and trim to expose the full pinchweld
+We remove the old windshield and trim to expose the full pinchweld and assess the full extent of corrosion before any treatment begins.

-- Mechanically remove loose rust, scale, and failed paint to reach sound metal
+We mechanically remove loose rust, scale, and failed paint to reach sound metal — giving the treatment a clean, stable surface to work on.

-- Prime and seal the repaired metal so modern urethane can bond correctly
+We prime and seal the repaired metal so modern urethane can bond correctly — creating a continuous, watertight surface for the new glass.

 When Windshield Rust Repair Makes Sense